jymchng/python-newtype-dev/docs/development/testing.md

-# Testing Python NewType
+# Testing python-newtype

-This guide covers testing strategies and best practices for Python NewType.
+This guide covers testing strategies and best practices for python-newtype.

 ## Test Structure